- Majors and Minors

 Since the tuition and fee assessment is not set until the end of this three-week period (two weeks in a half-term), a student dropping below 12 credits (six in a half-term) will be assessed a lower tuition charge.

-Weeks four through nine of a term (three through four and a half of a half-term):
+Weeks four through nine of a term (three through five of a half-term):